Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-merge-and-analyze.md

-# Merge and analyze complex datasets
+# Use Pandas to merge and analyze complex datasets

 It's late on Friday afternoon and you've been given two large CSV files containing on-time arrival information for hundreds of thousands of flights.
 The data is "dirtied" with duplicate rows and missing values, the latter resulting from a combination of incomplete records and flights that never arrived at their destinations because they were canceled or diverted.
 Your job is to merge the two datasets into one, clean it, and answer basic questions such as what percentage of flights arrived on time, and what percentage arrived 10 minutes or more late.